BGCG/project-5/README.md

 * As a client, I would like a tool to allow me to make live predictions on cherry leaf images so I can accurately detect whether they have powdery mildew or not
 * As a client, I would like to be able to download a report so I can easily have a summary of the prediction probability result of each leaf so I can use this for the infection monitoring of my farm.

+### Dataset composition
+The dataset consisted of 2104 images of cherry leaves that were infected with powdery mildew and 2104 images of cherry leaves that were healthy.
+The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

+### Data preparation
+Non-image files from cherry leaves image dataset were removed and image files were split the images into train, validation and test in a 7:2:1 ratio.